daktollo/watchMe/README.md

 ### 1. User Login and Registration

 - Users can log in or create a new account.
-- After logging in, users can access video and film content on the platform.
+- After logging in, users can access the video marketplace and their purchased content.

-### 2. Video Upload
+### 2. Video Marketplace Browsing

+- Users can browse all available videos in the marketplace.
+- Videos can be filtered by category, price, rating, etc.
+- Each video has detailed information including description, duration, price, and preview.

+### 3. Video Purchasing System

-- Users can choose a video file from their computer and upload it.
+- Users can purchase videos using a simulated payment interface.
-- The video file will be saved to the platform during the upload process.
+- Free videos can be added to user's library instantly.
+- Paid videos require mock payment form completion before access is granted.
+- Users maintain a personal library of purchased content.

-### 3. Video Watching
+### 4. Video Watching

-- Users can watch the videos they have previously uploaded.
+- Users can watch videos they have purchased from their personal library.
-- Videos will be played using the HTML5 video tag.
+- Videos will be played using the HTML5 video tag with streaming capabilities.

-### 4. Video Listing

-- All uploaded videos will be displayed to the user as a personal list.
-- Users can categorize their videos and search for them quickly.
+- Access control ensures only purchased videos can be watched.

+### 5. Admin Content Management

+- System administrators can upload new video content.
+- Admins can set pricing, categories, descriptions for each video.
+- Content management system for organizing the video library.

-### 5. Backend Operations
+### 6. Backend Operations

-- **Node.js** will handle video file storage and user information management.
+- **Node.js** will handle video content management and user information.
-- MongoDB will store user information and video metadata.
+- MongoDB will store user information, video metadata, and purchase records.
+- Mock payment processing and transaction simulation for video purchases.
+- User access control for purchased content only.
+- Admin panel for content management and pricing.

-### 6. Frontend Operations
+### 7. Frontend Operations

-- **Vue.js** will be used to handle video uploading, video playback, and video listing.
+- **Vue.js** will be used to handle marketplace browsing and video playback.
+- Shopping cart and mock payment interface functionality.
+- User library management for purchased videos.
+- Admin interface for content management.
 - The platform will be responsive and accessible on different devices.

 ## Database Design

-The database will have two main collections:
+The database will have three main collections:

 1. **Users Collection:**
    - Stores user information (name, email, password, etc.).
 2. **Videos Collection:**
-   - Stores video file name, user ID, video URL, upload date, etc.
+   - Stores video metadata (title, description, price, file path, category, etc.).
+3. **Purchases Collection:**
+   - Stores user purchase records (userId, videoId, purchaseDate, mock price paid, etc.).

 ## User Flows

 1. **Registration and Login:**

    - Users can create a new account or log into an existing one.
-   - After successful login, users will be redirected to their video list.
+   - After successful login, users will be redirected to the video marketplace.

-2. **Video Upload:**
+2. **Video Browsing and Purchase:**

-   - Users select and upload a video file.
-   - Once uploaded, the video will be associated with the user's account and available for later viewing.
+   - Users browse available videos in the marketplace.
+   - They can view video details, previews, and pricing.
+   - Users can add videos to cart and complete mock purchase through fake credit card interface.

 3. **Video Watching:**
-   - Users will see a list of videos they have previously uploaded.
+   - Users access their personal library of purchased videos.
-   - They can select a video to watch, which will be played using the HTML5 video player.
+   - They can select and watch any video they have purchased.
+   - Video streaming is handled through HTML5 player with access control.

 ## Technical Structure